hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_migrate_squash.rst

 ::

-    # NOTE: This command is in PREVIEW, correctness is not guaranteed and the usage may change.
+    # NOTE: This command is in PREVIEW.
+Correctness is not guaranteed and the usage may change.

     # squash all migrations from version 123 to the latest one:
     hasura migrate squash --from 123